 • Be unique and not easily confused with an existing site (e.g., career vs. careers).

-If your name includes a Georgia Tech trademark, Licensing will review it.
+If your name includes a Georgia Tech trademark, the Licensing & Trademarks team will review it.

 Choose the form that matches your hosting: